2022 Clemson Tigers softball team

-The team was again lead by Valerie Cagle, who finished the season with 16 wins, 13 home runs, and a .308 batting average.
+The team was again led by Valerie Cagle, who finished the season with 16 wins, 13 home runs, and a .308 batting average.
 Cagle was named First Team All-ACC and to the NFCA All-American First Team.
 This marked her second year in a row as a First Team All-ACC player and Clemson's first First Team All-American.
 McKenzie Clark was named Second Team All-ACC, Alia Logoleo and Millie Thompson were named Third Team All-ACC and Aby Vieira was named to the All-Freshman Team.